wp-plugins/gantry/readme.txt

 Once you downloaded and installed Gantry Framework plugin, please download also a default theme (that is intended to be used as a basis for building your own themes) from [Gantry Framework](http://gantry-framework.org/ "Gantry Framework") site.

 == Changelog ==

+= 1.25 =
+* Fix for custom post types and loop hierarchy not properly supported
+* Fix for missing $this in the gantrybodylayout.class.php
+* Custom Post Type archive theme files should be now loading properly
+* Fix a bug when certain options wouldn't be activated after reloading override settings
+* Fix for the overflow in the admin area
+* Fix for CSS overflow in the Mobile Menu
+* Added WooCommerce support

 = 1.24 =
 * Fix for the Warning:preg_match() on the Widgets page when The Events Calendar plugin was activated (possible solution for similar issues with other plugins)